Sher110106/sher/README.md

 https://sher-sable.vercel.app
 Quad is a modern web platform that connects teachers with schools, facilitating online teaching and class management.
 Built with Next.js 14, Supabase, and TypeScript.

+## Documentation

+For a step-by-step walkthrough aimed at end-users, please read the dedicated [User Manual](./User_Manual.md).

 # User Flow Guide

 ## Deployment Note